lfcipriani/cheatorious/README.md

-# Cheatorious
+# cheatorious

+_Being victorious through a means so amazing it cannot possibly be achieved without cheating._
+(Urban Dictionary)

-generator of simple, searchable, command line cheatsheets
+*cheatorious* is a generator of simple, searchable, shareable, modular command-line cheatsheets.

-This gem is not ready yet, more info comming soon...
+more details comming soon...